-Depending on the risk appetite of their investors, debt funds may lend directly to a variety of borrowers, such as midmarket companies.
-They also offer more flexibility on the form and features of the loans granted, such as PIK, mezzanine, bullet loans, unitranche financing, etc. However, those financings usually come with other challenges, such as higher interest rates.
+Depending on the risk appetite of their investors, debt funds may directly lend funds to a variety of borrowers, such as middle-market companies.
+They also offer more flexibility with respect to the form and features of the loans granted, including payment-in-kind (PIK), mezzanine and bullet loans, unitranche financing, etc. However, these financings usually come with other challenges such as higher interest rates or stricter covenants.